bahung1221/tek-vue-datetime/README.md

 | Enter or Space | Select day                 |
 | Escape         | Close component            |

+# Custom theme

+TekVueDateTime colors is easy to custom, just pass below props to get whatever you want:

+- `primaryColor`: The main color of the picker, using for selected background, header background
+- `primaryVariantColor`: The variant color of the picker, using for current day background and selected range background
+- `secondaryColor`: The neutral color, using for hover background
+- `textColor`: Text color of all the picker
+- `lightTextColor`: Text color in active state (selected)
+- `backgroundColor`: background color of the picker
+- `borderColor`: border-top color of bottom bar (contains submit button)

 # Contribute

 ## Setting up development server